How to Draw a Rocket Ship in 5 Steps

 And that’s why…

-The first step to drawing a rocket ship is to draw a long triangle.
+The first step to drawing a rocket is to draw a long triangle, or cone shape.
 This will be the main hull of the rocket ship.

 Step 2: Draw a Rocket Thruster

 Draw the rocket’s propulsion system on the back of the triangle.
-The letter “c” is the best way I can describe this shape.
+Add a curved ‘C’ shape for the rocket engine at the bottom.

 Step 3: Draw the Wings